OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 ## Creating the feed

-The Docker image being deployed is hosted on DOckerHub, which must be configured as an external feed:
+The Docker image being deployed is hosted on DockerHub, which must be configured as an external feed:

 ![](feed.png "width=500")